Google Trusted Stores Merchant Guidelines

 Customer Complaints and Refunds

-Customers are encouraged to communicate directly with Merchants to resolve problems.
+Customers are encouraged, but not required, to communicate directly with Merchants to resolve problems.
 However, if a customer is unable to resolve a problem with a Merchant directly, they may seek Google’s assistance.
 These guidelines describe a Merchant’s obligations during the escalations and refund process.

 Unless clearly indicated on the Merchant’s product page and the customer's invoice or receipt, all items sold by Merchants are assumed to be in new condition.
 Google may snapshot the Merchant’s product page at the time of order for reference in the event of a dispute.
 Merchants selling products which are used, refurbished, floor models, or otherwise not brand new are advised to ensure they sufficiently communicate the product condition to customers to avoid potential disputes.